Joiry/HSL_Carp/align.md

 I've written the script to take two arguments, once is a 'basename' of a file, and the other is the path to the reference index.

 ~~~
-#SBATCH -n 8
+#SBATCH -n 4
 ...
-threads=8
+threads=4
 ~~~

-I request 8 nodes with the `-n` option for `sbatch`, and I've told `bbmap` to use 8 threads - these should be equal.
+I request 4 nodes with the `-n` option for `sbatch`, and I've told `bbmap` to use 4 threads - these should be equal.
+Typically I'd use 8 to 16 nodes (eg '-n 12' and 'threads=12') which will take longer to queue, but run faster overall

 ~~~
-#SBATCH --mem 32g
+#SBATCH --mem 8g
 ...
--Xmx32g
+-Xmx8g
 ~~~

-We're going to request 32 gigs of memory from slurm, and you see below we're telling `bbmap` to use the same amount.
+We're going to request 8 gigs of memory from slurm, and you see below we're telling `bbmap` to use the same amount.
+For mammalian sized genomes, 32g is usually a good choice.

 ~~~
 in1=${base}.fastq.gz